mittwald/cli/README.md

 FLAG DESCRIPTIONS
   -i, --installation-id=<value>

-    ID or short ID of a installation; this flag is optional if a default installation is set in the context
+    ID or short ID of an app installation; this flag is optional if a default app installation is set in the context

-    May contain a short ID or a full ID of a installation; you can also use the "mw context set --installation-id=<VALUE>" command to persistently set a default installation for all commands that accept this flag.
+    May contain a short ID or a full ID of an app installation; you can also use the "mw context set --installation-id=<VALUE>" command to persistently set a default app installation for all commands that accept this flag.

   -q, --quiet  suppress process output and only display a machine-readable summary.